htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     many keep alive messages can be missed before the *condor_startd* considers the claim no longer valid.
 The default is 6.

+:macro-def:`MATCH_TIMEOUT[STARTD]`
+    The amount of time a startd will stay in Matched state without getting a claim request before reverting back to Unclaimed state.
+    Defaults to 120 seconds.

 :macro-def:`STARTD_HAS_BAD_UTMP[STARTD]`
     When the *condor_startd* is computing the idle time of all the users of the machine (both local and remote), it checks the ``utmp``